outout14/1035-deezer/README.md

 In theses examples, ``.dz.bb0.nl`` is the base domain and ``399552895`` is the user Deezer ID we are looking for.

 ### Login
-If the user access token isn't registered in the Redis database, an Oauth authorization URL will be returned
+If the user access token isn't registered in the Redis database, an Oauth authorization URL will be returned over DNS.

+Once logged, you will also get your Deezer user ID.

 Example query :
 ```